dd1b/proxy_stats/README.md

 # proxy_stats
 Statistics for free proxy servers

-Starting with OCT2021 I got all public available proxy IP's from dedicated sites and I am trying to do some statistics about attribution of cyberattacks and false flag actions.
+Starting with OCT2021 I got all public available proxy IP's from dedicated sites and I am trying to do statistics about attribution of cyberattacks and false flag actions.